Always From Scratch

 Stirring butter into the sauce.

 Step 8: Stir in the pasta water and the butter.
-Stir and continue to simmer until the pasta is finished.
+Stir and lower the temperature to medium-low.

 Combining all the ingredients in the pan.

-Step 9: Strain the linguine and add to the pan with the vegetables.
-Stir in the zucchini and mushrooms until the pasta is well combined and the sauce is simmering again.
+Step 9: Strain the pasta and add it to the pan with the vegetables.
+Stir in the zucchini and mushrooms until the pasta is well combined.
 Let the sauce simmer for a few minutes until it begins to thicken slightly.

-Remove from the pan and top with parmesan cheese!
-Serve pasta primavera with broccoli and asparagus as a side to your favorite proteins this Spring like Chicken Spiedini, Grilled Stuffed Pork Chops, or My Big Fat Greek Chicken Burger
+Remove from the heat and top with parmesan cheese!
+Serve pasta primavera with your favorite proteins this Spring, like Chicken Spiedini, Grilled Stuffed Pork Chops, or My Big Fat Greek Chicken Burger.

 2 bowls filled with pasta primavera and a side of parmesan cheese.